 As somebody who attended a loved one’s funeral over a video call, I know the waves of chaos and emotions one has to go through during these live streams.
 However, this is a reality for many domestic workers abroad.
 They miss out on most of their kids’ lives.

-Here’s to hoping that soon, our domestic helpers will get to reunite with their families
+Honour our domestic helpers contracts, and let them go home more regularly to reunite with their families

 I can’t help but think about these courageous women who are battling homesickness with such strength and resilience.
 They’ve gone through hell and back in order to support their families.
-And yet, as Jen reveals through the cracks of fatigue and isolation, she says, “nothing could fully prepare me for the loneliness of life abroad“.
+And yet, as Jen reveals through the cracks of fatigue, she says, “nothing could fully prepare me for the loneliness of life abroad”.

-We can’t all afford to fly our helpers home to their families, nor can we fill the gaps of their children.
-But we can try to make their lives a little easier, and show our appreciation for everything they do…
+We can’t all afford to fly our helpers home to their families more than once every two years, nor can we fill the gaps of their children.
+But we can try to make their lives a little easier, and show our appreciation for everything they do.